top of page

 Developing a drug for which there are no human cases requires innovative clinical and regulatory strategies.
 With smallpox eradicated in 1980, it is unethical to conduct efficacy testing in human trials.
 Consequently, TPOXX was evaluated using a novel development path based on the FDA’s “Animal Rule,” in which safety studies were conducted in healthy human volunteers and efficacy and toxicology studies were conducted in animal models.
 The FDA also granted TPOXX Fast Track and Orphan Drug Designation.

-TPOXX was among the first novel small molecule therapies delivered to the Strategic National Stockpile (SNS) under Project BioShield, a U.S. government program designed to accelerate the research, development, purchase, and availability of effective medical countermeasures against biological, chemical, radiological, and nuclear (CBRN) agents.
+TPOXX was among the first novel small molecule therapies delivered to the Strategic National Stockpile (SNS) under Project BioShield, a U.S. government program designed to accelerate the research, development, purchase, and availability of effective medical countermeasures against chemical, biological, radiological, and nuclear (CBRN) agents.
 TPOXX’s advanced development has been funded in partnership with the Biomedical Advanced Research and Development Authority (BARDA) of the U.S. Department of Health and Human Services.

 Naturally-occurring smallpox has been successfully eradicated through global vaccine campaigns.
 Despite this important public health achievement, there is an enduring concern that smallpox could be used as a bioweapon.
 DNA synthesis technology and the possibility of unaccounted for smallpox stocks pose significant risks.
 While there are two acknowledged stocks of smallpox virus held by the U.S. and Russia, some believe that additional stores of the virus could be in the hands of governments or organizations that might use them to cause harm.
 The DNA sequence of the smallpox genome is in the public domain and could be synthesized in a laboratory from scratch or created by genetically modifying a similar virus (e.g., camelpox).